 I have said before how fabulous the food scene in Stockholm is, and written about the fantastic tastings we enjoyed on our Stockholm food walking tour.
-We also had some fantastic restaurant meals during our long weekend in the city.
+We also had some excellent restaurant meals during our long weekend in the city.

 Restaurants in Stockholm are wonderfully inventive, offering high quality cooking that references food influences from all around the world.
 There’s also a leaning towards small plate menus allowing smaller parties of couples and solo diners to try a great range of dishes at each restaurant.

 Read on to learn more about my three favourites from our long weekend in the city.

 Find out more about the best cities in Scandinavia for a citybreak.

 This place is buzzing and hugely popular, so reservations are recommended.
 It’s a snug space – we actually shared a table for four with another couple – so don’t pick this restaurant if you need your personal space!
 We loved it.

 The small plate menu is split into small starters, mini tacos, cold and hot appetisers, mains, rotisserie dishes, cheeses and desserts.

 We ordered five dishes to start, and another three after that.

 Drinks and a gorgeous bread basket with whipped butter were delivered first, and then our ordered dishes.